beehive-lab/TornadoVM/assembly/src/docs/7_FPGA.md

 ### Pre-requisites

 We have currently tested with an Intel Nallatech-A385 FPGA (Intel Arria 10 GT1150) and a Xilinx KCU1500 FPGA card.
-We have also tested it on the AWS EC2 F1 instance with `xilinx_aws-vu9p-f1-04261818_dynamic_5_0 device`.
+We have also tested it on the AWS EC2 F1 instance with `xilinx_aws-vu9p-f1-04261818_dynamic_5_0` device.

 * HLS Versions: Intel Quartus 17.1.0 Build 240, Xilinx SDAccel 2018.2, Xilinx SDAccel 2018.3, Xilinx Vitis 2020.2
 * TornadoVM Version: >= 0.9